logo-rtr

 The Seven Laws of Writing: Gregory’s Principles Applied to Writing Across the Curriculum

 This session shows how Gregory’s principles provide a clear, practical framework for teaching writing as a tool for learning in every subject.
-Drawing on classroom experience across rhetoric grade levels, the presentation demonstrates how shaping writing assignments in light of Gregory’s laws can ensure their effectiveness.
+Drawing on classroom experience across rhetoric grade levels and subjects, the presentation will demonstrate how shaping writing assignments in light of Gregory’s laws in Bible, history, literature, and the sciences can help ensure the effectiveness of those assignments.
+Teachers will see how shared language, clear expectations, and regular, modest writing practices help students attend more carefully to what they read, remember more accurately, and express understanding with greater precision.
 The presentation will emphasize short, meaningful writing tasks that strengthen thinking without drastically increasing the grading load.
+This session is designed for teachers who want writing to support learning rather than become an isolated or burdensome task.
+Participants will leave with concrete examples of writing practices rooted in Gregory’s time-tested insights.
+These practices will strengthen attention, reinforce order, and help students perceive and communicate meaning more clearly.

 Audience